fitpic/Augmently/README.md

 # ⭐Start Using it:

-Download the Augmently folder and place it in your project folder.
+Download the Pip version:

+    pip install Augmently

-COPY PASTE the code below:
+Now COPY PASTE this in your code:

         from Augmently.Augmently import create_resized_cropped_square_class_images, create_salt_and_pepper_class_images, create_salt_and_pepper_class_images